aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-xlsm/_index.md

 ---
 title: C# XLS to XLSM - XLS to XLSM Converter
 description: Aspose Excel.
-C# Aspose.Cells.
-XLS to XLSM in C#.
-C# Convert XLS to XLSM saveformat.
-C# XLS to XLSM format.
-Save XLS to XLSM C#.
+Convert XLS to XLSM quickly and easily with Aspose.Cells.
+C# XLS to XLSM.
+C# Save XLS to XLSM.
+Save XLS as XLSM using C#.
-keywords: [Aspose Excel., C# Aspose.Cells., XLS to XLSM in C#., C# XLS to XLSM saveformat., XLS to XLSM C#., C# Convert XLS to XLSM]
+keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to XLSM in C#., Save XLS to XLSM using C#., C# XLS to XLSM saveformat., XLS to XLSM Converter., C# Save XLS as XLSM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}